 If you want to use your LPN certification to work in a hospital setting, you may find that you face stiff competition when it comes to securing a position.
 A lot of hospitals are choosing to limit the number of LPNs they hire and instead delegate duties between RNs and nurses’ aides.

 While this isn’t true across the board, areas that are struggling with budgetary issues may not be offering as many opportunities to LPNs.

-If you are looking to capitalize on your certification look for jobs in private ad hospice care where you will have the best chance of receiving offers from multiple facilities.
+If you are looking to capitalize on your certification look for jobs in private ad hospice care or home health care where you will have the best chance of receiving offers from multiple facilities.